Corpse Party (2008 video game): Plot

-Set in 2008 Fujisawa, Japan, Corpse Party takes place at Kisaragi Academy, a high school built on the remains of the remains of Heavenly Host Elementary School, which was closed when a series of murders and disappearances occurred years prior.
+Set in 2008 in Fujisawa, Japan, Corpse Party takes place at Kisaragi Academy, a high school built on the remains of Heavenly Host Elementary School, which was closed when a series of murders and disappearances occurred years prior.
 The game primarily centers around a group of nine, seven of which are students of Kisaragi Academy.
-These include the original five characters from Corpse-Party, Satoshi and Yuka Mochida, Naomi Nakashima, Ayumi Shinozaki, and Yoshiki Kishinuma, as well as four additional characters, all of whom die at some point in the game: Seiko Shinohara, Mayu Suzumoto, Sakutaro Morishige, and their teacher, Yui Shishido.
+These include the original five characters from Corpse-Party—Satoshi and Yuka Mochida, Naomi Nakashima, Ayumi Shinozaki, and Yoshiki Kishinuma—as well as four additional characters: Seiko Shinohara, Mayu Suzumoto, Sakutaro Morishige, and their teacher, Yui Shishido.

 Prompted by Ayumi, the group gathers at night at Kisaragi Academy to perform a charm circulated around the internet as Sachiko Ever After, which would supposedly allow them to stay friends for eternity.
 Upon its completion, the group is instead transported to a different dimension, where a haunted Heavenly Host still stands.

-In the group's time in Heavenly Host, they discover that many others have been transported to the school before them, most of which have already been killed.
+In the group's time in Heavenly Host, they discover that many others have been transported to the school before them, most of whom have already been killed.
 With four of the original group members dying along the way, the remaining five learn that the school's existence is a result of Sachiko Shinozaki, a young girl in a red dress.
-Sachiko, who was murdered alongside her mother, kills the inhabitants of Heavenly Host in rage over their deaths, and was responsible for the murders of the other students at Heavenly Host before it was shut down.
+Sachiko, who was murdered alongside her mother, kills the inhabitants of Heavenly Host in a rage over their deaths, and was responsible for the murders of the other students at Heavenly Host before it was shut down.

-In an attempt to appease her soul, the group collects the remains of the students she killed and return them to her.
-When this succeeds, they are transported back to their dimension, but learn that the memories of everybody who died in Heavenly Host are erased, as if they had never existed.
+In an attempt to appease Sachiko's soul, the group collects the remains of the students she killed and return them to her.
+When this succeeds, they are transported back to their dimension, but learn that the memories of everybody who died in Heavenly Host have been erased, as if they had never existed.